MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/accounts-payable/single-voucher-multiple-customer-vendor-records.md

 # required metadata

 title: Single voucher with multiple customer or vendor records
 description: This topic provides an overview of what happens when you post a single voucher with multiple customer or vendor records.
-This functionality will be discontinued in future versions of Microsoft Dynamics 365 for Finance and Operations, as a result, we do not recommend using this method of posting because of the accounting impact to settlement processing.
+This functionality will be discontinued in future versions of Microsoft Dynamics 365 Finance, as a result, we do not recommend using this method of posting because of the accounting impact to settlement processing.
 author: abruer
 manager: AnnBe
 ms.date: 08/22/2017